Geometric Approaches on Persistent Homology: Background

-In this setting, let the Betti number $\beta_i(n)$ be the rank of the $i^{th}$ homology group of $\wh{G}^n$, i.e.\ $\beta_i(n)=\mbox{rank}H_i(\wh{G}^n)$.
-We take homology with coefficients in a field.
+For $k\ge 0$, we take $k$-dimensional homology $H_k$ with coefficients in $\Z/2\Z$.
 The points in a persistence diagram represent the birth and death times of a homology class.
-In particular, let $\PD_k(G)$ denote the persistence diagram for $k$-dimensional homology \cite{EdelsbrunnerHarer,edelsbrunner2000topological,zomorodian2005computing}.
+In particular, let $\PD_k(G)$ denote the persistence diagram for the $k$-dimensional homology of the power filtration of the graph $G$~\cite{EdelsbrunnerHarer,edelsbrunner2000topological,zomorodian2005computing}.
 Then, any persistence diagram point $(b,d)\in \PD_k(G)$ represents a $k$-cycle $\sigma$ that is born in $\wh{G}^b$, and that first becomes homologous to earlier features in $\wh{G}^d$.
 In other words, $n=b$ is the birth time for $\sigma$, while $n=d$ is the death time for $\sigma$.

-Notice that in this setting the distances between the vertices in $G$ are integers, so the induced persistence diagrams only change at these discrete values.
-Therefore all birth times and death times in the persistence diagram are integers, as $\wh{G}^n=\wh{G}^{\lfloor n \rfloor}$ where $\lfloor.\rfloor$ is the floor function, i.e.\ $\lfloor n\rfloor$ is the greatest integer $\leq n$.
-So from now on, we omit the non-integer values for $n$.
-Hence, we have the following \emph{power filtration} induced by the graph $G$.

-Notice that $\wh{G}^0$ is only the set of vertices $\V$ in $G$.
-Simplicial complex $\wh{G}^1$ is the clique complex of the original graph $G$.
-Note also that $\wh{G}^n$ is the $(|\V|-1)$-simplex for any $n\ge D$, and hence is contractible.